 Funding

-The One Community Programming Fund is designed to support culturally based programming and enhance the understanding and appreciation of diversity and inclusion initiatives.
+The One Community mini grant is designed to support culturally based programming and enhance the understanding and appreciation of diversity and inclusion initiatives.
 We encourage collaborative programs or activities that exemplify the spirit and purpose of supporting diversity and inclusion in our community.

 These funds can be used to help offset the cost of a new or improved program, especially when the costs for the program were not included in the budget request submitted during the previous year.

-Students are invited to apply for this One Community Programming Fund.
+All students are invited to apply for this One Community mini grant.
 Funds will be awarded in two categories and will be reviewed by the Selection Committee.

 View past grant recipients.